niklas/Tirade/README.markdown

 crashes or frequent uglyness.
 I appreciate your help by sending me bug reports, creating tickets, forking it or just by talking to me.

-I try to test everything I can (mostly with rspec), but the whole Javascript part is still a shoot from the hips..
+I try to test everything I can (mostly with rSpec), but the whole Javascript part is still a shoot from the hips..

 ## Thanks